vimana-cloud/vimana/docs/internal-overview.md

 # Deployment Walk-Through

-Understand how services in Actio are deployed with a detailed walk-through.
+Understand how services in Vimana are deployed with a detailed walk-through.

 ## Initial Deployment